UHH-ISS/binary-sight-seeing/README.md

 Note that are not in any registered module of locky but a raw memory region.
 1. Load the dumped memory/executable into Ghidra/IDA.
 Pay attention to rebase the program as needed.
 Note that sometimes an additional offset is required.
 For instance, if your sample (the provided sample) has an offset of 0xC00, rebase to 0x300000 - 0xC00 = `0x2FF400`.
 2. Use the provided IDA/Ghidra Python script [/plugins/ida.py](/plugins/ida.py) to import the POIs.
+To execute our script in IDA, go to 'File', select 'Script File', and choose the IDA script file.
+For GHidra, import our script through the Script Manager in the 'Window' menu.
+You can either add the script manually or include the folder containing it.

 ---
 ## 4. Botnet Monitoring